michaelmelquiades/portfolio/LLM_projects/LLM_pipeline_project/README.md

 - --temperature (-temp): Set LLM temperature between 0-1.
 Defaults to 0.3.
 - --top_p (-top_p): Set LLM Top P value between 0-1.
 Defaults to 0.5.
 - --model_path (-model): Path to the model to be used.
 Defaults to meta-llama/Llama-3.2-1B-Instruct.
+- --system_prompt (-sys): The general system prompt for the model.
+Either a string or .txt file with the prompt inside.
+- --instruction_prompt (-instr): The general instruction prompt for the model.
+Either a string or a .txt file with the prompt inside.

 For help with anything else, please contact **Dr Joe Davies** at: joe.m.davies@kcl.ac.uk